-A: It's a pity that the structure has changed.
-It looks rather nice and fashionable, if you can say that.
-This was not our entrance, this was the common prisoners; we went in from the back and that's what I'd really like to be kept as is, otherwise history's disappeared, particularly the lift, that somebody controlled somewhere, because, that's the memory of the revolution and if it goes there's no point in telling anybody what being here was like.
+A: It's a pity, because the 'new' structure looks rather nice and fashionable, if you can say that.
+This was not our entrance, this was the common prisoners; we went in from the back and that's what I'd really like to be kept as is, otherwise history's disappeared, particularly the lift that somebody con trolled somewhere, because, that's the memory of the revolution and if it goes there's no point in telling anybody what being here was like.
 The interrogation room.
-Heystack's office should also be kept, as he was the one controlling the system and giving instructions...especially the spacious and expensive furnishings of it, because those things are exhibits of what they did to harm us, because most people have been harmed by this system and, if you take things like that away you remove the story.
+Heystack's office should also be kept, as he was the one controlling the system and giving instructions...especially the spacious and expensive furnishings of it, because those things are exhibits of what they did to harm us, because most people have been harmed by this system and, if you take things like those away you remove the story.